Muddz/KindleHighlightsReader/README.md

 **JSON**

-The JSON format is useful for developers who want's to unmarshal the JSON to objects in any langauge to be used in a app, webpage or database.
+The JSON format is useful for developers who want's to unmarshal the JSON to objects in any langauge to be used in for an app, webpage or database.
 The JSON has the following format:

 ```
 [